 I SY E 645 | Engineering Models for Supply Chains | 3 |

-1 | These tracks are internal to the program and represent different pathways a student can follow to earn this degree.
-Track names do not appear in the Graduate School admissions application, and they will not appear on the transcript. |
+These pathways are internal to the program and represent different curricular paths a student can follow to earn this degree.
+Pathway names do not appear in the Graduate School admissions application, and they will not appear on the transcript.

-Health Systems Engineering Research Area1
+Health Systems Engineering1

 Code | Title | Credits |